 - On your powered risers, there should be a USB cable that leads to a chip.
 These chips need to be plugged into the relevant position (PCI-E slots) on the motherboard.
 Again, use the manufacturer’s guide to find these if you’re not sure where they need adding.

-Source: wikimonksNext, connect each GPU to the power supply unit.
-Use more power cables to do this.
-There should be some 8-pin cable holes towards the top of each GPU for your cables.
-Be careful to make sure all the cables go inside the framework or it’s going to look messy!
 Following this, you must hang the GPUs in the frame.
 By now, your frame should look rather cluttered with components, so we want to add the GPUs in the space at the top of the frame.
-You can use the zip ties to hang your GPUs on the horizontal aluminium lengths at the top of the frame.
+You can use the zip ties to hang your GPUs on the horizontal aluminum lengths at the top of the frame.
 You don’t want them too close together.
 Try to space them around 6” apart from one another.
-The last component to add is the power switch.
-Plug the power switch into the motherboard.